-Student Representatives should be appointed as soon as possible after the start of a new academic year.
+Student Representatives should be appointed as soon as possible after the start of a new academic year, and no later than 15 October 2023.
 Training for new student representatives will be provided online by the University Student Union and student reps notified once this is available.